georgeglyq/dinosaur_candy_ranking/DinosaurCandyRanking/markdownintro.md

 ## Questions
 Test categories include the following:
-* What is considered the best category in its class? (peanut, chocolate, fruit, etc.)
+* What is considered the best in each ingredient category? (peanut, chocolate, fruit, etc.)
-* What is the price or sugar content compared to the candy's ranking?
+* What is the price and sugar content compared to the candy's ranking?
-* What are the nutritional facts for a certain candy?
+* What ingredient factors are in a certain candy?
 * What candy would an individual like given their current preference? <br />